BinHsu/vcam/README.md

 # vcamX
-## vcam with compressed output stream
+## vcam with x-compressed output stream
 please refer to the following link to build https://github.com/sysprog21/vcam

 the output stream first 4 bytes was the frame size after compressing